 -

-Clear pricing: Is the bill going to be a surprise every month?
-I preferred platforms with straightforward, flat-rate pricing instead of confusing pay-per-answer models that punish you for being successful.
+Clear pricing: Is the bill going to be predictable every month?
+I preferred platforms with straightforward pricing instead of confusing models that are hard to track.

 The best AI chatbot platforms at a glance